Man charged in Illinois bowling alley shooting that killed 3

 ROCKFORD, Ill.
-(AP) - A U.S. serviceman from Florida has been charged in a shooting at an Illinois bowling alley that left three people dead and three wounded, authorities said Sunday.
+(AP) - A U.S. serviceman from Florida has been charged in an apparently random shooting at an Illinois bowling alley that left three people dead and three wounded, authorities said Sunday.

 Winnebago County State’s Attorney J. Hanley said Duke Webb, 37, has been charged with three counts of murder and three counts of first-degree attempted murder in the shooting at Don Carter Lanes, in Rockford, on Saturday evening.
-While no bowling is currently allowed due to state-imposed coronavirus restrictions, a bar linked to the business was open.
+While no bowling is currently allowed due to state-imposed coronavirus restrictions, a bar linked to the business was legally open.

 Webb was taken into custody shortly after the shooting at around 7 p.m., Rockford Police Chief Dan O’Shea said at a news conference Sunday morning.